OAkyildiz/myride_test_server/README.md

 # ROS Docker Simple

 A simple template project for [dockerizing](https://www.docker.com/) your [ROS](http://www.ros.org/) code.
-Have your ROS project set up and running in 3 minutes by putting your catkin workspace in `catkin_ws` and running:
+Have your ROS project set up and running in 3 minutes by putting your catkin workspace in `ws_testserver` and running:

 ```
 sudo apt-get install docker